 For more information call the Watauga Arts Council at 828-264-1789 or Cheap Joe’s Art Stuff at 828-262-5459.

 The difficult decision has been made to temporarily close the gift shop at the Blue Ridge ArtSpace.

 While we LOVE showcasing the amazing work of local artists, we found that the shop had become too cumbersome to manage.
 Finding volunteers to staff the shop had become difficult and the system for managing inventory and sales needed an overhaul.
 The amount of money we made in sales each year just did not justify the amount of work it was taking to keep it open.
-The gift shop was taking the largest room in our building and we needed to transition the space into an art classroom so students have more room to spread out, due to new COVID guidelines.
+The gift shop was taking the largest room in our building.

 All is not lost!
 We may reopen the gift shop after the dust settles from starting classes again or we may offer a hybrid solution by merging the gift shop with gallery space.
 We just needed to clear the space and start with a clean slate and approach that project with fresh eyes.
 Please let us know if you have ideas or thoughts about this.
 We want to hear from you.